 While this isn’t me, below shows a video of another customer riding his Quest Super Cruiser.
 Caution for headphone users.

 I also noticed that, while typically I am a fan of longboards with semi-flexible decks such as the Loaded Vanguard, the stiff deck works for the Super Cruiser.
 It actually helped me during my riding by providing a firm base for my foot as I pushed down the road.

 Now, if you are looking for a board for commuting, the main thing you are going to be looking at is how easy it is to push the board (it’s easy, I answered this right above) and how well the board turns.
 After all, those pesky pedestrians won’t move out of your way so you’re going to have to move around those slowpokes yourself.

 I attempted the hardest turns and carves available on sidewalks near me which included sharp 90 degree turns, narrow turns, and sharp turns on hills and I’m happy to report that the Quest Super Cruiser satisfies this requirement too.

 I did slightly loosen the trucks from the stock condition that they came in in order to make it around some of the tighter turns but this is very easy to do with a small skate tool.

 A feature very familiar to skateboarders and one welcome addition to this longboard was the kicktail.
 This allows you to perform all the classic skateboard tricks and stop and turn on a dime.

 Who should buy the Quest Super Cruiser?

-Honestly, this board surprised me with it’s amazing bang for buck!
+Honestly, this board surprised me with its amazing bang for a buck!
 While the components are definitely not top of the line, this longboard functions perfectly as a cheap and great introduction to longboarding.

 Overall, if you are looking for a solid longboard that is great at carving and absolutely perfect for commuting, this is the board for you.
-For less than $70, this longboard is a steal.
+For approx $70, this longboard is a steal.